amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 {flag ? <Clock /> : "No Clock component"}
 ```

-Then, I will save as it is like this:
+Then, I will save it is like this:

 ***App.js***